Vertex shares fall as investors doubt drug data

 “This non apples-to-apples disclosure has created investor doubt that the data are ‘real,'” said Mark Schoenebaum, an analyst at ISI Group, in a research note.

-Company executives told analysts on a conference call that even though it did not present exactly comparable results, the final results should stand alone and indicate the treatment is effective at the highest VX-809 dose of three tested.
-Vertex said the results warrant moving forward into late-stage clinical development, which it plans to begin in early 2013.
+Company executives told analysts on a conference call that even though it did not present exactly comparable results, the final results should stand alone and indicate the treatment is effective at the highest dose and warrant moving forward into late-stage clinical development.

-“At the interim analysis they encouraged everybody to focus on the difference between day zero - the start of treatment - and day 56 - the end of treatment - which is a logical approach.
-But in final analysis they asked everyone to focus on halfway through the study at day 28 and day 56,” Porges said.

-“They (Vertex management) believed that they could move the goal posts on the disclosure, spin the story heavily in their favor and not see a reaction.
-I don’t think that they’ll believe that after today.”

 Vertex is hoping that the drug, when combined with VX-809, will eventually be able to treat the larger cystic fibrosis population.

-Reporting by Toni Clarke in Boston and Bill Berkrot and Lewis Krauskopf in New York; editing by Jeffrey Benkoe and Matthew Lewis
+Reporting By Toni Clarke, Lewis Krauskopf and Bill Berkrot; editing by Jeffrey Benkoe